danwing/cidfi/draft-wing-cidfi.md

 ISP network) those SVCB records are aggregated into the local DNS server's response by the local network's recursive DNS resolvers.
-For example, a query for _cidfi-aware.cidfi.arpa might return two answers for the two CNE on the local network, one belonging to the local ISP (exmaple.net) and the other belonging to the local Wi-Fi network (example.com),
+For example, a query for _cidfi-aware.cidfi.arpa might return two answers for the two CNEs on the local network, one belonging to the local ISP (exmaple.net) and the other belonging to the local Wi-Fi network (example.com),